 Improve Your Child's Reading Comprehension Skills by Building Knowledge

-Decoding and Comprehending
+Decoding Versus Comprehending

 Reading ability requires both decoding and comprehending ability.
 Decoding refers to the ability to sound out words and recognize sight words.
 Comprehending refers to understanding of what is read.
 This requires a broad general knowledge base.
 In the elementary school years much of the focus is on building and improving decoding skills.
 However, it is a big mistake to neglect comprehension and general knowledge.
 Parents should focus on building a child's comprehension ability and knowledge as early as the toddler years.
 Schools should put equal focus on both decoding and comprehension starting in Kindergarten.
 Unfortunately, many schools fail to do this.

 Many parents assume that any reading is beneficial.
 I know parents who don't care what their children read, as long as they read.
 But not all reading is equal.
-A child who builds up a strong general knowledge base in many different subjects will have better reading ability than a child who doesn't.
+A child who builds up a strong general knowledge base in many different subjects will have better reading skills than a child who doesn't.
 Reading tests up to the 5th grade level focus largely on decoding ability and often consist of topics that most children would already know something about.
 Tests of 6th grade reading ability and beyond tend to be far more knowledge focused.
 So, a child's true reading ability may not become obvious until they have reached middle school.

 How to Build General Knowledge Quickly and Easily